NERV-DAO/documentation/NERV by-laws.md

 Mission
 </p>

-NERV is a decentralized autonomous organization (DAO) committed to developing software tools that promote democracy, call it liquid or digital.
+NERV is a decentralized autonomous organization (DAO) committed to developing and implementing software tools that promote democracy, call it liquid or digital.
 These tools make use of remote e-voting and strong identity management in order to be able to achieve on-line consensus.

 <p align="center">
 <b>( article 2 )</b><br>